 Wade, Lisa.
 2017.
 American Hookup: The New Culture of Sex on Campus.
 New York: W.W.
 Norton & Co.

 Wade, Lisa.
 2017.
 “What’s So Cultural about Hookup Culture?”
 Contexts 16, 1: 66-68.

-Wade, Lisa.
+Wade, Lisa, Douglas Hartmann, and Christopher Uggen (eds).
 2016.
-Assigned: Life with Gender, with Doug Hartmann and Christopher Uggen (eds).
+Assigned: Life with Gender.
 New York: W.W.
 Norton & Co.